Thin-film solar cell: Materials

 Thin-film technologies reduce the amount of active material in a cell.
-Most sandwich active material between two panes of glass.
-Since silicon solar panels only use one pane of glass, thin film panels are approximately twice as heavy as crystalline silicon panels, although they have a smaller ecological impact (determined from life cycle analysis).
-The majority of film panels have 2-3 percentage points lower conversion efficiencies than crystalline silicon.
-Cadmium telluride (CdTe), copper indium gallium selenide (CIGS) and amorphous silicon (a-Si) are three thin-film technologies often used for outdoor applications.
+The active layer may be placed on a rigid substrate made from glass, plastic, or metal or the cell may be made with a flexible substrate like cloth.
+Thin-film solar cells tend to be cheaper than crystalline silicon cells and have a smaller ecological impact (determined from life cycle analysis).
+Their thin and flexible nature also makes them ideal for applications like building-integrated photovoltaics.
+The majority of film panels have 2-3 percentage points lower conversion efficiencies than crystalline silicon, though some thin-film materials outperform crystalline silicon panels in terms of efficiency.
+Cadmium telluride (CdTe), copper indium gallium selenide (CIGS) and amorphous silicon (a-Si) are three of the most prominent thin-film technologies.